My my, these are very VERY interesting times.

 To get to know them better, ask them questions and give them your undivided attention.

-Here’s a long set of questions that you can start with: 200 (Not Boring) Questions To Ask To Get To Know Someone Better.
+Here’s a long set of questions that you can start with: 239 “How Well Do You Know Me” Questions.

 9| Exercise indoors